 In certain circumstances we may be compelled by law to disclose your personal information to various authorities.

 Some of the entities we share personal information with may be located in, or have operations in, other countries.
-In these circumstances, subject to any obligations implied by law and which cannot be excluded, Bright shall not be liable for any non-compliance of any applicable Australian privacy laws by overseas entities.
+In these circumstances, subject to any obligations implied by law and which cannot be excluded, Kinatico shall not be liable for any non-compliance of any applicable Australian privacy laws by overseas entities.

 9. Access to information

 You have the right to access the personal information that you provide to us.

 Users can, subject to the Australian Privacy Principles, request a copy of, update or correct, the personal information provided to us by contacting us at firstname.lastname@example.org

 It is important to us, and essential in providing the Services, that the personal information you provide is accurate, complete and up to date.

 For privacy and security purposes, we may request specific information to verify the requestor’s identity.

 If you have a complaint in relation to the collection, use or disclosure of your personal information, or privacy matters generally, contact are as follows:

 If the matter is not resolved to your satisfaction you can then refer your complaint to the Office of the Australian Information Commissioner at oaic.gov.au